astridx/meinblog/sik/r/react-pass-props-to-component/index.md

 ---
-title: "How to pass props to components in React"
+title: 'How to pass props to components in React'
-description: "Everything you need to know about props in React.
-How to pass props to components, how to set default props, how to differentiate between props and state, and how to pass components or functions as props, ..."
+description: 'Everything you need to know about props in React.
+How to pass props to components, how to set default props, how to differentiate between props and state, and how to pass components or functions as props, ...'
-date: "2018-07-29T13:50:46+02:00"
+date: '2018-07-29T13:50:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react pass props to component", "react props vs state", "react props explained", "react props example", "react props best practices"]
+keywords:
+  [
+    'react pass props to component',
+    'react props vs state',
+    'react props explained',
+    'react props example',
+    'react props best practices',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />

 Everyone who is new to React is confused by these so called props, because they are never mentioned in any other web framework, and rarely explained on their own.
 They are one of the early things you will learn in React after initially grasping React's JSX syntax.
 Basically props are used to pass data from component to component.
 In this guide, I want to explain React props in greater detail.
-First, it explains the *"What are props in React?" question*, followed by different props examples to see how they can be used in React.
+First, it explains the _"What are props in React?" question_, followed by different props examples to see how they can be used in React.

 # Table of Contents